 Product Adoption should be your SaaS company’s top priority.
 Remember, there can be no product-led growth without user adoption.
 That sentence alone should have you ready to jump through hoops and do cartwheels in order to focus on increasing adoption.

-Remember also that Product Adoption is not a “fix it and leave it” type of situation, rather it is an on-going process that needs to be measured, revisited, reinvigorated time and time again in order to see results and happy customers.
+Remember also that Product Adoption is not a “fix it and leave it” type of situation, rather it is an ongoing process that needs to be measured, revisited, reinvigorated time and time again to see results and happy customers.

 A Digital Adoption Platform like Apty can help you onboard new users and provide ongoing in-app guidance to increase adoption and engagement for existing customers as well.